MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     6 │  9 │
     =#

-The *identity* with respect to pipeline composition is called `It`.
-This primitive can be composed with any pipeline without changing the pipeline's output.
+The *identity* with respect to query composition is called `It`.
+This primitive can be composed with any query without changing the query's output.

     run(Hello >> It)
     #=>